edwiny/gamedevref/unity/unity_notes.md

 # InputSystem

 Make sure the InputSystem package is installed and enabled.

-In Project window, right click -> Create -> Input Action Setup a default InputActionMap
+* In Project window, right click -> Create -> Input Action
+* Setup a default InputActionMap
-In the Map, setup Actions.
+* In the Map, setup Actions.
-For left,right,up,down type action, create a Composite type.
+* For left,right,up,down type action, create a Composite type.

 In player controller code:

 ```
+using UnityEngine.InputSystem;

+//drag and drop the asset you created
+public InputActionAsset inputActionAsset;

 private void Awake()
 {
     defaultActionMap = primaryActions.FindActionMap("DefaultActionMap");
     moveAction = defaultActionMap.FindAction("Move");
-    moveAction.Enable();

-    //if only interested in a single button press, like jump once
+    moveAction.Enable();    //if only interested in a single button press, like jump once

     moveAction.performed += NextPlayerInputAction_performed;
     //if need to stop-start movement, but beware it won't fire multiple times
     //if value type is composite and you try to run diagonal